 Good morning.
 I am your guide for today or you could think of me as the narrator of our brief essay, attempting or trying to shed some light on reality or what’s really happening as opposed to what seems to be happening.
 Why are my words typed in italics?
 Because I’m here to do follow up explanations for Steve Almond who like all of you is not conscious.
 I know, I know.
 What did I just say?
 I said that Steve and all the rest of you are coming on our little tour today in the state of sleepwalkers as in “You don’t know what’s really happening.”

 Steve wrote this essay entitled “Once Upon a Time, There Was a Person Who Said, ‘Once Upon a Time.’”
 Cute huh!
 His thesis was that—never mind—you take responsibility for figuring out what his point was and I’ll focus on telling you what he should have been saying.
-When you see the italics that’s me speaking and otherwise it’s old Steve speaking in a language that you will all understand.
+When you see the indented paragraphs below, that’s me speaking and otherwise it’s old Steve speaking (quoted) in a language that you will all understand.
 I will step in from time to time to confuse you.
 Ha!
 Ha!
 As narrator and co-guide, Steve begins with what in the narrating business is called a “triggering anecdote.”
 Listen up everybody!
 Old Steve is talking now.

 “About 10 years ago, in creative-writing classes I was teaching, I began to encounter a particular species of student story.
 The hero was an unshaven man who woke in a strange room with no idea where he was or why.
 Invariably, something traumatic had happened to him, though he didn’t know exactly what.”